fumblystuff/fumbly-diddle-docs/docs/msfcopy/using.md

 ---
-title: MSFCopy Operation
+title: Using MSFCopy
-sidebar_label: Operation
+sidebar_label: Using
 sidebar_position: 1
 ---